-- Don’t Forget Slumber: About 20% to 25% of adults with ADHD have sleep issues like restlessness and insomnia2.
+- Don’t Forget Slumber: About 25% to 50% of adults with ADHD do not get the recommended amount of sleep and experience sleep issues like restlessness and insomnia 2.
 When creating a routine, don’t make it too hectic that you neglect sleep.
 Instead, create bedtime rituals, like doing your skincare, listening to zen music, reading a book, or journaling.
 Set an alarm for the same time every day, even on weekends.
 It will help maintain your sleep schedule.

 - Schedule Chores: ”I’ll just do laundry whenever I have time.”
 This might work for non-ADHD individuals.
 But as an adult with ADHD, putting off tasks often means not doing them for the foreseeable period.
 So, schedule regular chores for specific days and times.
 For example, do the dishes at nine every night.
 Laundry is on Saturday, grocery shopping is Friday, and Monday mornings are for coffee pot cleaning.